There are not many careers with jobs that pay 100 an hour or more and can be worked remotely. Not too long ago, no job could have!

 If you go freelance as a software developer, you can make twice as much as a salaried developer.
 On Upwork, you can find developers charging up to $150/hr.
 It all depends on the developer's individual level of experience.

-But here’s to best part about becoming a software developer: you can bet you’ll always have a job.
+But here's the best part about becoming a software developer: you can bet you'll always have a job.
 In fact, according to an article in Forbes, “The world’s growing reliance on technology to get things done is making developers more important than ever.”

 Education: A degree in computer science is expected but not necessary.